 Allow a knowledgable docent or park ranger to guide you through the former home of Ida and William McKinley.
 Through learning the story of this former first lady, you'll be able to understand the difficult and public position of first ladies.

 Guided tours of the Saxton House leave from the Education Center at 10:00am, 12:00pm, and 2:00pm.
 Tours have a capacity of twelve people per tour.
-Reservations are not available at this time.
-Face coverings are required to tour the home.
+Tickets are on a first come first serve basis.

 Ida McKinley proved to be influential in her role as First Lady, despite frequent hardship and history's portrayal of her as an invalid.

 Aside from being a beautiful Victorian building, the Saxton-McKinley House is the last remaining home with direct ties to the McKinleys.

 Watch this virtual tour of the Saxton Home to learn more about Ida and her role as first lady, and to collect your virtual Passport stamp.